 Choose the hardware that best fits your needs

 The main advantage of Linux is freedom of choice.
 Since Linux runs on a vast range of hardware from embedded devices to supercomputers, you can choose whatever hardware suits your needs when using Linux.
 With Macs, you have to live with the machines Apple make, or you can hack together a useable, but often not upgradable hackintosh solution that will usually be a hassle to maintain.
 Windows is also installable on lots of different computers, but Windows limits your choices in other ways.
 Read about desktop environments, the influence you have over software projects, the Unixy goodness and the choice of Linux distribution to understand what Windows lacks that Linux has.

 With Linux, the easiest way to get good hardware support is to buy hardware with Linux preinstalled.
 However, building a desktop computer yourself from parts may give you more freedom of choice as to what to prioritise, and buying new or second-hand computers that originally came with Windows will give you many more models to choose from, but no customer support from the vendor.
-On most hardware, Linux just works, especially if you use one of the more newbie-friendly distribution (distro) like Ubuntu and derivatives (Mint, Ubuntu MATE, Lubuntu, Xubuntu, KDE Neon, Elementary OS…), PCLinuxOS or Manjaro.
+On most hardware, Linux just works, especially if you use one of the more newbie-friendly distributions (distros) like Ubuntu and derivatives (Mint, Ubuntu MATE, Lubuntu, Xubuntu, KDE Neon, Elementary OS…), PCLinuxOS or Manjaro.
 To avoid buying hardware that is less than ideal on Linux, if you do not buy hardware with Linux preinstalled, you should do some research before buying.
-There are many excellent resources out there for this purpose.
 So, when it comes to hardware, you have more choice with Linux than with macOS

 Choose the core technologies you prefer